Sagar, Madhya Pradesh Assembly constituency

-Sagar Assembly constituency is one of the 230 Vidhan Sabha (Legislative Assembly) constituencies of Madhya Pradesh state in central India.
+Sagar is one of the 230 Vidhan Sabha (Legislative Assembly) constituencies of Madhya Pradesh state in central India.
 This constituency came into existence in 1951, as one of the 184 Vidhan Sabha constituencies of Madhya Pradesh state.

 Overview

 Sagar (constituency number 41) is one of the 8 Vidhan Sabha constituencies located in Sagar district.
 This constituency presently covers the Sagar Municipal Corporation and Gaurnagar Outgrowth of Sagar tehsil of the district.

 Sagar is part of Sagar Lok Sabha constituency along with seven other Vidhan Sabha segments, namely, Bina, Surkhi, Naryoli and Khurai in this district and Kurwai, Sironj and Shamshabad in Vidisha district.